raaaimund/raaaimund.github.io/_posts/2022-07-14-indiita-workshop.md

 	I got a gift from Nikhil
 </div>

-The first day started with a really interesting session and also discussion about [Blockchain](https://andersbrownworth.com/blockchain/){:target="_blank"} and [Web 3.0](https://en.wikipedia.org/wiki/Web3){:target="_blank"}.
-The team from [Lumos Labs](https://www.lumoslabs.co/){:target="blank"} did a great job in introducing Blockchain, how Blockchain works, [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token){:target="_blank"}, and Web 3.0 to an mixed audience of people who already know and also people who are totally new to those topics.
+The first day started with a really interesting session and also a discussion about [Blockchain](https://andersbrownworth.com/blockchain/){:target="_blank"} and [Web 3.0](https://en.wikipedia.org/wiki/Web3){:target="_blank"}.
+The team from [Lumos Labs](https://www.lumoslabs.co/){:target="blank"} did a great job in introducing Blockchain, how Blockchain works, [NFTs](https://en.wikipedia.org/wiki/Non-fungible_token){:target="_blank"}, and Web 3.0 to a mixed audience of people who already know and also people who are totally new to those topics.
 They are really passionate about Web 3.0 and also about educating and spreading knowledge about that important topic.
-In a distributed future, Blockchain indeed plays it's role, but is not everytime the solution of any use case and/or problem.
-There are also other concepts, not only but also, the [Fediverse](https://fediverse.info/){:target="blank"} that should also be taken into consideration when building some decentralized applications to solve a specific problem.
+In a distributed future, Blockchain indeed plays its role, but is not every time the solution of any use case and/or problem.
+There are also other concepts, not only but also the [Fediverse](https://fediverse.info/){:target="blank"}, that should also be taken into consideration when building some decentralized applications to solve a specific problem.
 Another interesting tool for building distributed applications is the [Distributed Application Runtime (Dapr)](https://dapr.io/){:target="blank"}.
 There is a [really great talk](https://www.youtube.com/watch?v=Ks13Qa5HtWw){:target="blank"} from [Rodrigo Díaz Concha](https://www.linkedin.com/in/rdiazconcha/){:target="_blank"} about Dapr and .NET at the [NDC Porto 2022](https://ndcporto.com/){:target="_blank"}.

 <div class="img_row">
   <iframe class="col three" src="https://www.youtube.com/embed/Ks13Qa5HtWw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>